 - Moultrie News discussed the growth of a national soccer fan club in the U.S. "The American Outlaws are a nationwide brotherhood of super fans that support the United States National Soccer teams with a feverish passion...There are 144 official chapters nationwide with more than 50 new chapters added since September.
 When members travel into new cities from out of town, their welcomed into the town’s Outlaw chapter like members of an extended family."
 They are also at the World Cup.
 "Look closely in the U.S. fan sections at the games in Brazil and you’ll see the Holy City Outlaws scarfs waiving through the air.
 The Outlaws back home applaud their brothers in the stands the same way they cheer for their boys on the field."

-What fanfiction terms have you learned about?
-Create some entries for them on Fanlore!
+What special fandom moments are part of your journey?
+Write about them on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.